Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 No. Rough hard surfaces like unpolished slate, raw concrete, and textured tile are abrasive enough to wear through PA6 fiber quickly.
 Use furniture slides instead.

-Business accounts: Business Solutions: volume pricing, B2B accounts, and commercial orders.
+Business accounts: Business Solutions for volume pricing, B2B accounts, and commercial orders.